Railways Clauses Consolidation Act 1845

 The Railways Clauses Consolidation Act 1845 (8 & 9 Vict. c.
 20) is an act of the Parliament of the United Kingdom that standardised provisions and definitions relating to railway companies in England and Wales and Ireland.

 The act may be referred to or incorporated by anyone constructing a railway, including proposing to extend heritage railways.

 The Railways Clauses Consolidation (Scotland) Act 1845 (8 & 9 Vict. c.
 33) made similar provisions for Scotland.

-As of 2025, the act remains in force in the United Kingdom.
+As of 2026, the act remains in force in the United Kingdom.

+Subsequent developments

+The following provisions were repealed by section 2 of, and the second schedule to, the Statute Law Revision Act 1959 (7 & 8 Eliz.
+2. c.
+68), which came into force on 29 July 1959.